 Housed in the South African College of Music, the renowned Kirby collection is South Africa’s largest and most valuable collection of Southern African indigenous instruments.
 It includes a wide range of instruments from other African countries, China, India and Western Europe.
 Acquired by UCT in 1981, the unique assemblage was collected by acclaimed historian and musicologist Professor Percival Robson Kirby (1887–1970), who is regarded as a pioneer in South African musicology.
 Visit the WH Bell Music Library website for more information.

-An interdisciplinary unit run in association with UCT’s Drama Department, the Little Theatre provides theatre spaces and facilities for theatre research at UCT as well as production opportunities for theatre, film and television companies, and community groups.
+An interdisciplinary unit run in association with UCT’s Centre for Theatre, Dance and Performance Studies, the Little Theatre provides theatre spaces and facilities for theatre research at UCT as well as production opportunities for theatre, film and television companies, and community groups.
 The theatre coordinates a programme of classical, contemporary and experimental student productions throughout the academic year.
 Facilities include a scenery workshop, a costume wardrobe, and furniture and properties stores.

 Michaelis School of Fine Art